 Credit: Dauphin Island Sea Lab / Wikipedia Commons Fortunately, the most common jellyfish in the Florida Keys, the Cassiopeas (Cassiopea fronosa or Cassiopea xamachana) tend to give only a mild sting.
 Their tentacles are upward facing, giving them a characteristic upside-down appearance.
 As they are common among mangroves, they are sometimes called the ‘mangrove upside down jelly.’
 The cannonball jelly (Stromolophus melegris), another species found in the Keys’ waters, also tends to have little or no sting.
 The Uniquely Talented and Intelligent Octopus.
 The octopus has advanced intelligence despite 500 million years of separate evolution from mammals, birds, insects and reptiles.

 Octopus ancestors are, perhaps, the first intelligent beings on Earth.
 Recent research is beginning to describe their very unusual talents, behavior and brain, as well as their unique genetic makeup.
 The fact that such an intelligent creature has no bones or spine has upended theories of animal intelligence.
 This post will describe recent research about their unique brain and its similarities and differences from humans.
-Cephalopod Biology.
-Hanlon Lab – Hanlon Biography.
-Roger T.

 Hanlon I am a native of Cincinnati, Ohio.
 I played baseball and football at Florida State University and majored in Biology, then spent 2 years as a Lieutenant in the US Army (1970-1971).
 I then traveled around the world for a year and entered graduate school: M.S. degree, U Miami, Rosenstiel School of Marine and Atmospheric Sciences 1975 PhD degree, U Miami, RSMAS 1978 NATO Postdoctoral Fellow, Cambridge University 1981 I moved to the Marine Biomedical Institute, University of Texas Medical Branch, where I advanced through the academic ranks to full Professor and Chief of the Division of Biology and Marine Resources.

 Center for Drug DIscovery and Innovation.
 Deep Intellect.
 ON AN UNSEASONABLY WARM day in the middle of March, I traveled from New Hampshire to the moist, dim sanctuary of the New England Aquarium, hoping to touch an alternate reality.

+I came to meet Athena, the aquarium’s forty-pound, five-foot-long, two-and-a-half-year-old giant Pacific octopus.
+For me, it was a momentous occasion.
+I have always loved octopuses.
+No sci-fi alien is so startlingly strange.
+Here is someone who, even if she grows to one hundred pounds and stretches more than eight feet long, could still squeeze her boneless body through an opening the size of an orange; an animal whose eight arms are covered with thousands of suckers that taste as well as feel; a mollusk with a beak like a parrot and venom like a snake and a tongue covered with teeth; a creature who can shape-shift, change color, and squirt ink.
 Not long ago, a question like this would have seemed foolish, if not crazy.
 I had always longed to meet an octopus.
 Outlook Web App.
 Larger Pacific striped octopus - Wikipedia.
 The larger Pacific striped octopus is a species of octopus that has received recent media attention for to its intelligence and gregarious nature.
 Unlike other octopus species which are normally solitary, the larger Pacific striped octopus is reported as forming groups of up to 40 individuals.
 And while most octopuses are cannibalistic, and have to exercise extreme caution while mating, these octopuses mate with their ventral sides touching, pressing their beaks and suckers together in an intimate embrace.
 The larger Pacific striped octopus is very different from other species in other ways as well.